SplittyDev/spotify-rs/README.md

 the album it's from, the version of the Spotify Client, whether the Spotify Client
 is online or offline, etc.

-Since version 0.4.0, spotify-rs supports asynchronous polling, so now
+Spotify-rs supports asynchronous polling, so now
 you can just register a callback, sit back and watch your application deliver
 live information about the track you're currently playing, the current volume,
 or, really, anything else supported by the Spotify Local API.

-Since version 0.5.0, spotify-rs can queue and play songs on the local Spotify client!

 ## Examples
 The following is a minimal example to show you what's possible with spotify-rs.